-Our gang of three, two using power wheelchairs and one who walks, left the San Francisco area yesterday to begin our six hour drive to Ashland.
+Our gang of three, two using power wheelchairs and one who walks, left the San Francisco area yesterday to begin our six-hour drive to Ashland.
 We soon left behind the dry, wide-open fields and climbed through the Shasta National Forest into thousands of green acres.
-The late June weather favored us and the cool mountains soon dropped us into Ashland in early evening.
+The late June weather favored us and the cool mountains soon dropped us into Ashland in the early evening.

 Based on the reactions of those who drank the water, it tastes disgusting.
 My wheelchair was blocked by a concrete step from reaching the water fountain so I reached over and put my fingers into the water that constantly bubbles up and tasted the drops from my fingers.
 That was enough for me.

 Most nights the Oregon Shakespeare Festival offers a free performance.
 The Green Show provides free entertainment nearly every night.
 Performances range from calypso to blues to acrobats.
 It’s always at 6:45pm and guaranteed to entertain the whole family.
 Irreverant antics mix with professional acrobatics to make this a major hit.
 We liked it so much we went both nights we were in Ashland.
 The Festival offers many plays each week so that all tastes are included.
 During our stay, Richard III, The Tempest, Cocoanuts (famous as a Marx Brothers movie), and A Wrinkle in Time were performed.
 The Festival sales staff is very informed about access needs and gave detailed information for each ticket sold.